 Bonjour - I say that as we've had a wonderful, long holiday in France this summer and was very happy to play for the Piano Course at Le Canel again, led by James Lisney, at the end of their week.
-Before the summer I was mainly writing and performing at Open Mics..
+Before the summer I was mainly writing and performing at Open Mics.
 I've phone recorded some new songs, on the Songs Page and will get round to recording others soon.
-However, a lovely event on the 23rd June in Lewes with Tracy Wit for the evening.
+However, there was a lovely event on the 23rd June in Lewes with Tracy Wit for the evening.

 In May I was featured for 2 hours on radio Hailsham in Des Parker's Acoustic programme, great fun, 10 songs, and the time went really fast!
 Also a spot in the gorgeous Bluebell Roots in Bates farm with cooking by the equally gorgeous Phillippa Vine, always look forward to these.

 I've finished and published the new Sussex Opera 'movie' I made of Belle Lurette (link), on Youtube and we had a grand launch at Depot, it was brilliant, so well received.

-I'm doing a fair few Open Mics and loving it, but trying to spread around - Bluebell Roots, 6 Bells, Printers Playhouse...
-Jan 26th, another play at the Pines Residential home in Hove.
-It's always a privilege to perform there but a strange one in terms of reception as so hard to gauge if the audence is having a good time.
+I'm doing a fair few Open Mics and loving it, but trying to spread around - Bluebell Roots, 6 Bells, Printers Playhouse... another play at the Pines Residential home in Hove.
+It's always a privilege to perform there but a tricky one in terms of reception as so hard to gauge if the audence is having a good time.
 But one lady wept during a love song, one was effusive in her comments after and a couple stayed to chat, I couldn't ask for more.
 The session is after lunch and it's warm so I lose a few to sleep but that's a lovely thing to see also.
 A very nice place.
 Just about 15 plus the staff and the brilliant Jack, the activities manager.

 December 17th, a great evening in Piddinghoe, in aid of the local Foodbanks, with the Coppers, Rachel Fryer and Adam Bushell and more.
 "A great concert and you were a really important part of it - funny, thoughtful & very creative.
 We raised nearly £1000 for the food bank!
 So a huge success" - Adam B...